-For those who have followed or worked with our team at Coker Group, professional services agreements (PSAs) should not be a new concept or term.
-Our white paper on PSAs takes a deep dive into the many options available to those pursuing that model.
-Way back in 2012, when things like ACOs were still considered “unicorns,” Becker’s Hospital Review also wrote about the increase in PSAs as a viable option for systems and practices (they even referenced our team!).
-Today our team is observing steady, if not increasing, PSA activity and interest, and we’d like to remind readers of the various types of PSAs as well as some tips for those pursuing them.
+For over a decade, our team has crafted and negotiated professional services agreements (PSAs) for physician enterprises of all sizes.
+Our (infamous) PSA white paper performs a deep dive into the many options available to those pursuing this model.
+Way back in 2012, when things like ACOs were still considered unicorns, Becker’s Hospital Review also wrote about the increase in PSAs as a viable option for systems and practices.
+Today, our team is observing steady, if not increasing, PSA activity and interest, and we’d like to remind you of the various types of PSAs as well as some tips for those pursuing them.

-- Traditional PSA.
-A traditional PSA is a contract, typically between a hospital and practice, for professional services that are reimbursed using a rate per wRVU generated.
-The hospital or health system assumes ownership of the practice support structure by employing staff, managing billing and revenue cycle functions, and overseeing leadership/governance related to the practice team.
-These PSA providers are aligned with the network but do not face the same oversight as their employed colleagues.
+- Traditional PSA | A traditional PSA is a contract, typically between a hospital or health system and a practice, for professional services reimbursed using a rate per wRVU generated.
+The hospital or health system assumes ownership of the practice support structure by employing staff, managing billing and revenue cycle functions, and overseeing leadership and governance related to the practice team.
+The PSA providers are aligned with the network but do not face the same oversight as their employed colleagues.

-- Global Payment PSA.
-The contract for professional services is similar to the traditional PSA except for the rate per wRVU encompasses both provider compensation and benefits cost.
-The global payment also includes fixed and variable overhead costs for the practice.
-Both parties collaborate to manage annual budgets and strategy, likely through a management committee, but the practice retains control of its entity and support structure (staff).
+- Global Payment PSA | The contract for professional services is similar to the traditional PSA except for the rate per wRVU encompasses both provider compensation and benefits cost.
+The global payment also includes fixed and variable overhead expenses for the practice.
+Both parties collaborate to manage annual budgets and strategy through a management committee, and the practice retains control of its entity and support staff.

-- Practice Management Arrangement.
-The providers are employed within this arrangement, but the practice’s legal entity is maintained.
-The practice continues to manage its staff, which are not employed by the hospital, through a separate management services agreement.
-The practice receives a fair market value (FMV) fee for such services.
+- Practice Management Arrangement | The partnering entity employs the providers within this arrangement, but the practice’s legal entity is maintained.
+The practice continues to manage its staff, which are not employed by the hospital, through a separate management services agreement, and the practice receives a fair market value (FMV) fee for the services.
 This model is essentially the inverse of the traditional PSA.

-- Carve-Out PSA.
-The professional services within this model can be “carved-out” based on practice location, subspecialty, or providers that fall within the agreement.
-As an example, a gastroenterology (GI) group can align with a hospital for the provision of endoscopy services only.
-Related administrative costs are carved-out as well, and reimbursed separately by the hospital at an FMV rate.
+- Carve-Out PSA | The professional services within this model can be carved out based on practice location, subspecialty, or providers that fall within the agreement.
+For example, a gastroenterology (GI) group can align with a hospital to provide only endoscopy services.
+Related administrative costs are carved out, and the hospital reimburses them separately at an FMV rate.

-- Hybrid Arrangements.
-Hybrid PSA arrangements, using the pizza toppings analogy, allows for both parties to mix and match the toppings.
-Any component from the models mentioned, such as medical directorships, quality incentive payments, compensation guarantees, and a number of payment or management services methodologies can be leveraged in a hybrid model.
+- Hybrid Arrangements | Continuing with the pizza topping analogy, hybrid PSA arrangements allow both parties to mix and match the toppings.
+Any component from the previous models, such as medical directorships, quality incentive payments, compensation guarantees, and several payment or management services methodologies, can be leveraged in a hybrid model.

 Clinical Co-Management Agreement

 - Traditional CCMA | A management agreement exists between a physician practice entity and the hospital.
 The contracted management services relate to a specific service line.
 This model is common when one practice aligns with the hospital as that does not require the creation of a separate entity.

-- CCMA with New Entity.
-This model involves the creation of a new professional corporation (PC) or limited liability corporation (LLC) through which management services are administered and compensated.
-The agreement is between the hospital and the new entity, and more than one practice may join the new entity to support the management services.
+- CCMA with New Entity | This model involves creating a new professional corporation (PC) or limited liability corporation (LLC).
+The new entity administers management services and receives compensation for those services at fair market value.
+The agreement is between the client (i.e., a private practice) and the new entity, and typically there are multiple practices engaged with the new entity for those management services.

-- Joint Venture CCMA | A physician or group of physicians and the hospital create a jointly-owned new entity through which management services are administered.
-This CCMA model is less common as the joint venture and is subject to more regulation and a longer implementation timeline.
-Because the entity is owned by the hospital and physician(s), this type of CCMA is viewed as more permanent.
+- Joint Venture CCMA | A physician or group of physicians and the hospital create a jointly-owned new entity to administer management services.
+This CCMA model is less common because the joint venture is subject to more regulation and a longer implementation timeline.
+Because the hospital and physician(s) own the entity, this type of CCMA is more permanent.

-- Joint Oversight CCMA.
-Separate management agreements may exist between the hospital and physicians involved in this type of CCMA.
-Additionally, a formal oversight committee of representatives from all parties is formed to manage the performance of the CCMA goals.
+- Joint Oversight CCMA | Separate management agreements may exist between the hospital and physicians involved in this type of CCMA.
+Additionally, a formal oversight committee comprised of representatives from all parties manages the performance of the CCMA goals.

-It is important to note that PSAs and CCMAs are far from the only ways for independent practitioners to partner with hospitals or health systems.
+It is important to note that PSAs and CCMAs are not the only ways for independent practitioners to partner with hospitals, health systems, or other corporate entities.
 Joining managed care networks or ACOs (no longer unicorns!), setting up call coverage or medical directorship agreements, and creating or using management services organizations (MSOs) represent additional strategies for consideration among providers who want to align and remain independent.